 Biopic of Temple Grandin, an autistic woman who overcame the limitations imposed on her by her condition to become a Ph.D. and expert in the field of animal husbandry.
+She loves animals!
 She developed an interest in cattle early in life while spending time at her Aunt and Uncle's ranch.
 She did not speak until age four and had difficulty right through high school, mostly in dealing with people.
 Her mother was very supportive as were some of her teachers.
-She is noted for creating her 'hug box', widely recognized today as a way of relieving stress in autistic children, and her humane design for the treatment of cattle in processing plants, which have been the subject of several books and won an award from PETA.
+She is noted for creating her "hug box", widely recognized today as a way of relieving stress in autistic children, and her humane design for the treatment of cattle in processing plants, which have been the subject of several books and won an award from PETA.
 Today, she is a professor at Colorado State University and well-known speaker on autism and animal handling.
-Written by

 See more »

 Did You Know?

 The scenes in which cows appear to be drowning or otherwise in danger were shot not with living cattle but instead with detailed model cows called "stuffies" or an animatronic cow.
 See more

 When Temple's aunt and mother are talking on the phone, in 1966, the hand sets have a RJ11 connector.
 These type of connectors did not come about until the mid 1970s, and didn't get wider use until the 1980s.
 See more

 I have done everything that I can for Temple, and if it isn't good enough, then it just isn't good enough.
 But you cannot even begin to imagine the chaos, the upheavals, the tantrums and the pain.